 Class size – if the provider decides to run course for a small group of students it usually charges more.
 Fewer students equal less income.
 Small class benefits students greatly but usually are more expensive.

 Course type – most of the courses are being run in classrooms with a mix of gym activities.
-However, some providers like EIF or EPTI offer a different type of courses.
-EIF runs residential courses while students of European Personal Trainer Institute enjoy the beautiful scenery of Spanish coast.
+However, some providers offer a residential type of courses.
 Naturally, these type of courses will cost you more but have certain advantages over traditional courses.

 When the price is suspiciously low

-While I’m not a fan of paying the premium I’m often suspicious seeing an offer too good to be true.
-As I’ve mentioned before – provider has some serious costs related to running the course.
-For that reason alone I don’t see how the course can cost less than a thousand pounds.
-I simply don’t believe you can charge such a low price and provide high quality at the same time.
-Look – I’m an insider – I’ve spent two years working for a leading provider and I know too well how much you need to spend to ensure minimum quality.
+While no one is a fan of paying the premium, its right to be suspicious seeing an offer too good to be true.
+As mentioned before – a provider has some serious costs related to running the course.
+For that reason alone its hard to see how a Gym & PT combined course can cost less than a thousand pounds.
+Its hard to see how a provider can charge such a low price and provide high quality at the same time.

 The first thing you should check when seeing the low price is the course accreditation.
-In my career, I’ve seen quite a few so called training centres which provided qualifications not recognised in the UK (or abroad).
-Your £275 qualification will not be taken seriously by any of your future employers.
+Some training centres are unaccredited and others may provide qualifications not recognised in the UK (or abroad).

 Is it worth paying the premium?